bbauska/UofM-AdvStyling/readme.md

     abbreviations quite a bit as we start to code in Bootstrap.

 -   And, lastly, never forget that you can always modify these different break points to your needs.
-What you can\'t change are those four abbreviations.
-As we go forward make sure you\'ve mastered these fours things and you\'ll be able to really code and understand the things that are coming up.
+What you can&apos;t change are those four abbreviations.
+As we go forward make sure you&apos;ve mastered these fours things and you&apos;ll be able to really code and understand the things that are coming up.

 ## Week3-17.
 Getting Started with Twitter Bootstrap